salopeknet/SIMrw/README.md

   -p PIN, --pin PIN  PIN for the USIM card (default: None if omitted.
 CAUTION:
                      There is no fail counter yet!)
 ```
+> [!NOTE]
+> The downloadable executables are tested on Windows 10 and macOS Sonoma.
+Perhaps I won't update them regularily.
+> If you know how, better use the Python script natively.

 ### Format of CSV-file:
-Either read ut a SIM phonebook first and have a look at the created CSV-file.
+Either read out a SIM phonebook first and have a look at or edit the created CSV-file.
+Please avoid using Excel for CSV-editing, because it does funny things with CSV-data...

 Or start a new one like in this example:
 ```
 1;Name1;+491711234567